reposense/RepoSense/docs/user_guide.md

 - total contribution bars

 #### Ramp Chart
-To illustrate frequency and amount of contribution in the same graph, and also allow easy comparison between we created a new type of visualization.
+To illustrate frequency and amount of contribution in the same graph, and also allow easy comparison between each entry, we implemented a new type of visualization.
 This is referred as the **Ramp Charts**.

 Below are a few examples: